Lab Director

 [email protected]

-Dominic is second-year undergraduate student studying cognitive science and statistics at the University of Toronto.
+Dominic is a third-year undergraduate student studying cognitive science, psychology, and linguistics at the University of Toronto.
 He aims to learn more about how imagining branching possibilities can affect the way children form ideas about their actively changing environment.
 In his free time, he writes music, journals about music, and dabbles in being punny.

 Qing Yan